Lady in Red (ghost): Canada

 In Vancouver, there is said to be the spirit of a woman named Jennie Pearl Cox, a socialite who died in a car accident in 1944 by the doors of the Fairmont Hotel Vancouver.

 The FirstOntario Concert Hall, informally known as Hamilton Place, in Hamilton, Ontario is said to be haunted by a Lady in Red that also weeps red tears.
 She has been reported by both staff and theatre-goers.

 Toronto's Lower Bay transit station has been closed since 1966 but has numerous reports of a Lady in Red.
 According to witnesses, the ghost appears distraught as it glides without feet or eyes.
 Furthermore, workers who claim to have seen her have refused to go back to work in the tunnel.

 United Kingdom and Ireland

 A Red Lady is said to walk around the Church of St Nicholas in Pluckley, England since the 12th century.

 Leap Castle is claimed to be haunted by a Red Lady who is holding a dagger.
 It is reported she committed suicide after being captured and raped.

 On the historic site of Greenbank House in Glasgow, Scotland, a Lady in Red is said to haunt the garden with the phantom of a large dog.

 Asia

 In Malacca, a Lady in Red has been reported on the ninth floor of the nine-storey apartments in Little India, Malacca.
 The area is known for jumpers.

+In Kengtung, Myanmar, the New Kengtung Hotel (now known as the Amazing Kengtung Resort) is a historic hotel built on the site of the former royal palace of a Shan sawbwa.
+Guests staying there have reportedly experienced paranormal encounters, including the sound of ancient music and apparitions of women dressed in traditional red clothing with red-painted fingernails.

 In Thailand, there is a story of a Lady in Red, believed to be the spirit of a woman who drowned in the Bang Pakong River.
 Witnesses have reported seeing her while driving across the Bang Pakong River Bridge at night.